sakshibhongle1221/E-Commerce_Platform/README.md

 ## 🛒 Project Description

-Amazon Clone is a fully functional e-commerce web application, built using HTML, CSS, and JavaScript.
+E-Commerce Platform is a fully functional e-commerce web application, built using HTML, CSS, and JavaScript.
 It includes features like
 product browsing,